Projective and anomalous representations of categories and their linearizations: The standard -action on

-where the 2-out-of-3 rule has been used to identify the top left corner with the category $\mathrm{Vect}_\K$ of vector spaces over $\K$, by Lemma \ref{lemma:this-is-vect}.
+where the 2-out-of-3 rule has been used to identify the top left corner with the category $\mathrm{Vect}_\K$ of vector spaces over $\K$.
 In the top square\footnote{Notice that this top square is automatically a strong homotopy pullback, since $\mathbf{B}^2\K^\ast$ is a 2-groupoid.} of \eqref{diagr:vect-over-bkast} we find the announced diagram \eqref{diagr:Bk-ast-action2}, encoding a higher group action of the 2-group $\mathbf{B}\K^\ast$ on the linear category $\mathrm{Vect}_\K$.
-We will refer to this action as to the standard 2-action of $\mathbf{B}\K^\ast$ on $\mathrm{Vect}_\K$.
-By following the same steps as in the proof of Lemma \ref{lemma:this-is-vect}, we obtain the following explicit description of the $(2,1)$-category $\mathrm{Vect}_\K/\!/\mathbf{B}\K^\ast$. \begin{lemma} The nerve of the $(2,1)$-category $\mathrm{Vect}_\K/\!/\mathbf{B}\K^\ast$ is given by the following data: \begin{itemize} \item 0-simplices are (finite dimensional) vector spaces over $\K$; \item 1-simplices are morphisms $\phi_{ij}\colon V_i\to V_j$ of vector spaces; \item 2-simplices are homotopy commutative diagrams of the form
+We will refer to this action as to the standard 2-action of $\mathbf{B}\K^\ast$ on $\mathrm{Vect}_\K$. { One easily obtains} the following explicit description of the $(2,1)$-category $\mathrm{Vect}_\K/\!/\mathbf{B}\K^\ast$. \begin{lemma} The nerve of the $(2,1)$-category $\mathrm{Vect}_\K/\!/\mathbf{B}\K^\ast$ is given by the following data: \begin{itemize} \item 0-simplices are (finite dimensional) vector spaces over $\K$; \item 1-simplices are morphisms $\phi_{ij}\colon V_i\to V_j$ of vector spaces; \item 2-simplices are homotopy commutative diagrams of the form

 i.e., are the datum of three morphisms of $\K$-vector spaces $\phi_{ij}\colon V_i\to V_j$ and of a scalar $\alpha_{ijk}\in \K^\ast$ such that

 \item 3-simplices are characterized by the fact that the decorations $\alpha_{ijk}$ of the faces satisfy the 2-cocycle condition